nicholaskim6/personal-website/app/data/writings/Some_Things_Ive_Learned_from_Philosophy.md

 terms in any discussion, and the more I pay attention to this, the more I see that it's a surprisingly common source of frustration/confusion in discussions.
 The same word can be interpreted wildly differently by various people, and many debates seem to actually be two people agreeing who don't realize they agree because of semantic confusion.
-Proactively ironing out any potential differences in interpretation during a discussion eases a lot of needless headache and derailment.
+Proactively ironing out any potential differences in interpretation during a discussion eases a lot of needless derailment.
 <br><br>